Rock-Candy-Tea/RSSHUB-PAGE/post/设计/Monotype - Featured Article/How design and creativity can help meet this moment.md

 ---
-title: How design and creativity can help meet this moment.
+title: 'How design and creativity can help meet this moment.'
 categories:
     - 设计
     - Monotype - Featured Article